David Cowan (venture capitalist): Venture capital and entrepreneurship

 Cowan joined Bessemer Venture Partners in 1992.
 His notable investments there include LinkedIn, Qualys, Twitch, Twilio, Rocket Lab, Skybox Imaging, Blue Nile, Verisign, Ciena, LifeLock, Auth0, Zapier, Rigetti, and Spire Global.
 Of his investments, 29 have gone on to IPO.
 Bessemer was Twilio’s largest shareholder at the time of its 2016 IPO, a stake worth over $500 million.

 In 1995, Cowan co-founded network infrastructure company Verisign and served as its initial chairman.
 The company went public in 1998 and is currently traded on NASDAQ.

 In 1996, Cowan co-founded mobile email software platform Visto, serving as its initial CEO.
 Visto later purchased Good Technology and the merged company was acquired by Blackberry in 2015.

 In 2012, Cowan co-founded DDOS prevention firm Defense.Net.
 It was acquired by F5 Networks in 2014.

 He served on the Board of Auth0, which was acquired by Okta for $6.5 billion; Bessemer owned greater than 20% of the company at that time, generating over $1.2 billion in gains for the firm.

 Other professional activities

+Cowan is the host of the Wish I Knew podcast, winner of the 2024 Webby Award for Best Business Podcast.
+The show aims to share the life-changing moments that founders, CEOs and leaders discovered along their business journeys and why taking risks leads to growth.

 In 2006, Cowan published a blog post questioning claims made regarding the dietary supplement Airborne, which he alleged was improperly marketed as a cold remedy.
 Cowan’s blog post became the primary source for a Scientific American article, which in turn led to a lawsuit against Airborne that caused significant marketing changes and a $23.5 million fine by the Federal Trade Commission.

 Cowan holds several United States patents, including patents regarding consumer behavior (assigned to Groupon following the acquisition of MashLogic) and network security.